StevesRoger/ph-store-admin/README.md

 We used the latest 3.x [Vue CLI](https://github.com/vuejs/vue-cli) which aims to reduce project configuration to as little as possible.
 Almost everything is inside `package.json` + some other related files such as `.babel.config.js`, `.eslintrc.js` and `.postcssrc.js`.

-Let us know what you think and what we can improve below.
-And good luck with development!

-#### Special thanks
-During the development of this dashboard, we have used many existing resources from awesome developers.
-We want to thank them for providing their tools open source:
-- [Vuetify](https://vuetifyjs.com/en/) for the wonderful framework

 Let us know your thoughts below.
 And good luck with development!